owncloud/ocis/docs/apis/http/graph/spaces.md

 ### Change the space name, subtitle and alias `PATCH /drives/{drive-id}`

-You can change multiple space properties in one request as long as you submit a valid body json.
+You can change multiple space properties in one request as long as you submit a valid JSON body.
 Please be aware that some properties need different permissions.

 {{< tabs "change-space-props" >}}
 {{< tab "Request" >}}